 The space posterior to the lens is filled with another clear fluid called vitreous humor.
 This vitreous humor keeps the lens and retina in their places (Fig. 4-43).

-In contrast, dust particles in the vitreous humor are not a serious problem.
-If one constantly stares at a bright space, one will be able to see foggy objects, which are the dust particles.
+In contrast, dusts in the vitreous humor are not a serious problem.
+If one constantly stares at a bright space, one will be able to see foggy objects, which are the dusts.

 The anterior sclera is covered by the bulbar conjunctiva.
 The continuous palpebral conjunctiva lines the eyelid (Fig. 4-43).